ueberdosis/blog/content/blog/08/post.md

 We don’t write that many documents, but it’s good to have a place to work on copy collaboratively.
 And we store offers and contracts there.

 #### Spreadsheets
-Unfortunately, the foundation of our agency is Google Spreadsheets.
-It’s like our operating system.
+Unfortunately, the operating system of our company is Google Spreadsheets.
 Everything money-related is there.
 We have massive spreadsheets with little automation scripts filling in data.
 I don’t see any way to change that.

 We wanted to develop a set of tools to do all the calculations, but the ability to go in a file and change formula is just way more flexible.